Table of Contents

 Merchant Cash Advances

 A merchant cash advance (MCA) might be an option if you do business using credit card transactions.
 With an MCA, you get a cash advance in exchange for a fixed percentage of future credit card receipts.
 Typically, the MCA provider automatically deducts a daily (or weekly) percentage of your debit and credit card sales until the advance, plus fees, is repaid in full.
-While an MCA can be a quick source of cash, this is one of the most expensive ways to finance a small business.
+While an MCA can be a quick source of cash, overall it’s one of the most expensive ways to finance a small business.

 Business Lines of Credit